sysfig/sysfig.dev/content/series/static-sites-with-hugo/A00_introduction.md

 draft: true
 ---

-[Hugo](https://gohugo.io/) is an open-source static site generator.
+[Hugo](https://gohugo.io/) is an open-source static site generator, written in Go.